cfzimmerman/my-ws/README.md

 This crate is very-much inspired by the design of JS Socket.io.
 A server mounts listeners on paths and passes listeners the context they need to respond.
-I wrote this in about a day, so it's missing some essential Socket.io features like fallback HTTP polling and client room designations, but I'm overall quite happy with the project.
+I wrote this pretty quickly, so it's missing some essential Socket.io features like fallback HTTP polling and client room designations, but I'm overall quite happy with the project.
 Because of modular design, extending to include those and other features should be fairly straightforward if needed.